 - Ability to be flexible and adaptable in the face of changing organisational priorities and ambiguous environments

-To learn more about the role, please view the Position Description here.
+For more information, please see the Position Description here.

-The closing date for applications is Friday 23rd October 2020.
-We do however, reserve the right to close this vacancy early if a suitable candidate is found.
+The closing date for applications is 7th November 2021.
+We do, however, reserve the right to close this vacancy early if a suitable candidate is found.